 Gluten-free baking needs Xanthan Gum, or at least a substance similar in order to have success with gluten-free baking.
 You can use a guar gum, chia seeds, flax seeds or Psyllium husk instead.
 The reason Chia and Flax seeds work is because of their magical function once put into liquid is that they expand, thicken and stick.

-What baking mixes do you prefer for cookies, cakes, brownies and pancakes?
+What baking mixes do you prefer for cookies, cakes, brownies, and pancakes?

-I don’t use baking mixes anymore, unless it’s a request from a client or reader which you may find 1 or two recipes on my blog using a mix.
-For myself and 99 percent of this blog I bake from scratch.
-However, I understand how hard this can be when newly diagnosed with Celiac Disease or having to go gluten-free immediately, so my favorite mixes for newbies are: King Arthur baking mixes, Wholesome Chow Organic Mixes, My Grandpa’s Farm, Pamela’s, Kinnikinnick, 1-2-3 Gluten-Free.
+I don’t use baking mixes anymore unless it’s a request from a client or reader which you may find 1 or two recipes on my blog using a mix.
+For myself and 99 percent of this blog, I bake from scratch.
+However, I understand how hard this can be when newly diagnosed with Celiac Disease or having to go gluten-free immediately, so my favorite mixes for newbies are King Arthur baking mixes, Wholesome Chow Organic Mixes, My Grandpa’s Farm, Pamela’s, Kinnikinnick, 1-2-3 Gluten-Free.
 The two organic mixes out of all of these are Wholesome Chow Organic Mixes & My Grandpa’s Farm.

 If I have a recipe that calls for wheat flour, can I substitute gluten-free flour instead?

-This is actually a bit more complicated then a simple answer.
+This is actually a bit more complicated than a simple answer.
 Because gluten-free flour doesn’t function the same way that wheat flour does, in most cases you will have to use multiple types of gluten-free flours to create a blend and more of them to make the recipe taste as it did with the wheat flour.
-There are some occasions where you can use cup for cup.
+There are some occasions where you can use a cup for cup.
 But it all depends on the recipe, what the other ingredients are and what gluten-free flours you plan on using.
 If you are really curious, simply ask your question in a comment below the blog post you are inquiring about and I’ll respond.
 I usually respond faster to comments then emails.

 What alternative sweeteners do you prefer?